HashiCraft/securing-kubernetes/docs/execute_hack.md

 Server username: root @ search-586495dcd8-rqjk9 (uid=0, gid=0, euid=0, egid=0)
 ```

-We can take a look at all the running processes.
+We can take a look at all the running processes..

 ```shell
 meterpreter > ps